RSaab/MyCal/README.md

 client/server model, to get exposed to network applications design and implementation, and to get familiar with basic Java programming.

+Note 1: before you run the code, open the Server.java class and enter your own email and password in the beginning of the code where            indicated by a comment.
-Note: Check the Final Report PDF file for a full description of our implementation
+Note 2: Check the Final Report PDF file for a full description of our implementation.